RICSecLab/coresight-decoder/README.md

 ## Acknowledgements

-This project has received funding from the Acquisition, Technology & Logistics Agency (ATLA) under the National Security Technology Research Promotion Fund 2021 (JPJ004596).
+This project has received funding from the Acquisition, Technology & Logistics Agency (ATLA) under the Innovative Science and Technology Initiative for Security 2020 (JPJ004596).